 Elmedia Player is one of the most versatile audio and video players out there.
-Not only can it easily play a variety of M4A files and MP4 formats, it lets you stream content directly from the web and save videos (e.g. from YouTube) for offline viewing as well.
+Not only can it easily play a variety of M4A files and MP4 formats, it lets you stream content directly from the web and watch online videos (e.g. from YouTube) without ads as well.
 What’s more you can stream to any smart TV or AirPlay-enabled device and completely control the way subtitles are displayed.

 How to convert M4A to MP3 using iTunes

 While there are quite a few M4A players available on Mac, whether via default or third-party apps, you might often need to convert M4A to MP3 iTunes format to make it more widely available — so you can easily port music or audiobooks to virtually any device.

 Surprisingly, there’s a way to use iTunes as an audio file converter, although not many people know about it, since it’s not that straightforward.
 Regardless, here’s how you can convert file to MP3 using iTunes:

 Launch iTunes (or the new Music app)

 Change Import Using to MP3 Encoder ➙ OK

 Drag and drop your M4A file into iTunes